Caspian Sea: Geography

-The Caspian Sea is the largest inland body of water in the world by area and accounts for 40 to 44% of the total lacustrine waters of the world, and covers an area larger than Germany.
+The Caspian Sea is the largest inland body of water in the world by area and accounts for 40–44% of the total lake waters of the world, and covers an area larger than Germany.
 The coastlines of the Caspian are shared by Azerbaijan, Iran, Kazakhstan, Russia, and Turkmenistan.
 The Caspian is divided into three distinct physical regions: the Northern, Middle, and Southern Caspian.
 The Northern–Middle boundary is the Mangyshlak Threshold, which runs through Chechen Island and Cape Tiub-Karagan.
-The Middle–Southern boundary is the Apsheron Threshold, a sill of tectonic origin between the Eurasian continent and an oceanic remnant, that runs through Zhiloi Island and Cape Kuuli.
+The Middle–Southern boundary is the Apsheron Threshold, a sill of tectonic origin between the Eurasian continent and an oceanic remnant, that runs through Chilov Island and Cape Kuuli.
 The Garabogazköl Bay is the saline eastern inlet of the Caspian, which is part of Turkmenistan and at times has been a lake in its own right due to the isthmus that cuts it off from the Caspian.

 Differences between the three regions are dramatic.
 The Northern Caspian only includes the Caspian shelf, and is very shallow; it accounts for less than 1% of the total water volume with an average depth of only 5–6 m.
 The sea noticeably drops off towards the Middle Caspian, where the average depth is 190 m.
 The Southern Caspian is the deepest, with oceanic depths of over 1000 m, greatly exceeding the depth of other regional seas, such as the Persian Gulf.
 The Middle and Southern Caspian account for 33% and 66% of the total water volume, respectively.
 The northern portion of the Caspian Sea typically freezes in the winter, and in the coldest winters ice forms in the south as well.